zuozhenggh/learning-library/data-management-library/database/19c/upgrade-to-19c/autoupgrade/autoupgrade.md

          3 DB121C01                       MOUNTED
 ````

-This means we need to open the PDB first.
+The DB121C01 PDB is in MOUNTED mode.
+This means we need to open the PDB first before we can upgrade it.
 Execute the following commands:

 ````
 SQL> <copy>alter pluggable database all open;</copy>